deep-entertainment/safehouse/design/dialogs/rebeca2.md

 # Comment

 This dialog takes place after Marjorie has found the fake diary of Jacob Grimes.
-She wants to ask Rebeca about her fid (Calvin is not around at this time).
+She wants to ask Rebeca about her find (Calvin is not around at this time).
 Rebeca doesn't reveal much, other than that the diary belongs to one "Jacob Grimes", and that he was found dead eighteen years ago.

 However, during the course of the dialog, Marjorie reveals the contents of the diary to Rebeca.
 She is interested, takes it and reads pieces of it afterwards.
 She then cuts off the dialog.